Go Ad-Free

 Does a bad reaction hurt more when you applied the offending substance deliberately to help with healing?
 It may not, but certainly the knowledge that the problem might have been avoided can be grating.

 That is why many dermatologists now suggest that people avoid using the topical antibiotic neomycin.
 They have seen severe skin reactions to this compound, and they appear to be more common now than in past decades.
-This reader found out first-hand how nasty a Neosporin reaction can be.
+Some readers report on first-hand experience of a nasty Neosporin reaction.

 Neosporin Reaction Became Debilitating: